The Matsu Shamisen

 • Premium Shamisen Course: Advanced Kamashi

 Important: This shamisen does NOT include any accessories required to play (no strings, plectrum, etc).
 Unless you already have accessories, please consider selecting The Tsugaru Shamisen Accessory Set option for all the essential items required to make your shamisen playable.
-Otherwise, by selecting The Akatsuki Shamisen only, you will receive the masterfully built shamisen in an unplayable condition.
+Otherwise, by selecting the Matsu Shamisen only, you will receive the masterfully built shamisen in an unplayable condition.

 The Tsugaru’s Shamisen Accessory Set consists of entry level items so users can get the most affordable option to start playing.
 If you’d like to select your own accessories (to get preferred colors, choose particular bachi, add extra strings, etc), please go to Essentials and choose the best items for yourself.